-I strongly believe that the Letter Sounds are the most important step of learning to read.
-If a child does not fluently know his/her letter sounds, he/she cannot sound out or blend sounds.
+I feel the Letter Sounds are the most important step of learning to read.
+If a child does not know his/her letter sounds, he/she cannot sound out or blend sounds.
 It is important for a parent to be able to help their child sound out words while reading together.
-I suggest that you learn the Letter Sounds.

 Here are some ideas for you to learn Letter Sounds:

 Break up the Alphabet into small parts and practice saying the individual sounds the letters make.
 For Vowels you want to practice Short Vowel Sounds.